TYCOONBLOCKCHAIN/system_contract/README.md

 # System-Contracts
-This repository hosts system smart contracts of the Decentraconnect
+This repository hosts system smart contracts of the Tycoon Blockchain